Recognition and feedback

 Awards for educators in Southeast Scotland are given annually at the CEP Symposium.
 The Symposium usually takes place in November with nominations being open in the preceding months.
 The awards available include:

-3. Al Dewar Award for Outstanding Contribution to Medical Education - for best overall contribution to undergraduate and postgraduate education, across all the categories in the list above
+Al Dewar Award for Outstanding Contribution to Medical Education (for the best overall contribution to UG and / or PG education, across all the categories 1-6 above)